 Domaine des Chanssaud Chanssaud d’Antan is produced from 90% old vine 90% Grenache that is on average 85 years of age with 5% Syrah and 5% Mourvedre.
 The wine is aged old foudres for about 12 months prior to bottling.
 The average annual production is 500 cases per vintage.

-Serving and Decanting Domaine des Chanssaud with Wine, Food, Pairing Tips
+Serving Domaine des Chanssaud with Wine, Food, Pairing Tips

 The white wine of Domaine des Chanssaud is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.